Uwimbabazi-Keza/alu-shell/processes_and_signals/README.md

-Learning Shell processes and signals
+Learning Shell processes and signal